sethfengli/hivery-backend-challenge/Instructions.md

     Python --version

-### Pipenv or other virtual environment tool must be installed,
+### Install or update pipenv, other virtual environment tool management tool are Ok, this document use pipenv as example, the other toools' usage should be similar.

     pip install pipenv

 ## Make sure your install git or the other same tools, clone the repository from